alsalafiyyah/alsalafiyyah.github.io/_posts/sects/habashis/_posts/2020-09-04-misguided-group-habashis.md

 **Third**, during the last quarter of the fourteenth century AH, a group emerged whose leader was 'Abdullah Al-Habashy.
 He moved from Abyssinia (Ethiopia) to the Levant (the region covering Syria, Lebanon, Jordan, and Palestine) taking his misguidance with him.
 He moved about in that region until he settled in Lebanon where he started to call people to his group.
 The number of his followers increased and started to spread his ideas which are a mixture of the ideas of Al-Jahmiyyah (a deviant Islamic sect denying some Attributes of Allah, claiming they are ascribed to people and cannot be ascribed to Allah), Al-Mu'tazilah (a deviant Islamic sect claiming that those who commit major sins are in a state between belief and disbelief), Al-Quburiyyah (Grave-worshippers) and [Sufis](/sufism/).
 He fanatically supported his ideas by engaging in debates and printing books and leaflets to propagate them.

-Anyone who reads what has been written and published by this group will clearly see that their beliefs go beyond the pale of Islam, meaning, Ahl-ul-Sunnah wal-Jama`ah (adherents to the Sunnah and the Muslim mainstream).
+Anyone who reads what has been written and published by this group will clearly see that their beliefs go beyond the pale of Islam, meaning, Ahl-ul-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
 Among their false beliefs, for example are the following (for example and not exclusively):

-1. With regard to the issue of faith, they follow the school of thought of Al-Irja' [those who believe that sin does not matter as long as the person is a believer] which is condemned in Islam [^4].
+> With regard to the issue of faith, they follow the school of thought of Al-Irja' [those who believe that sin does not matter as long as the person is a believer] which is condemned in Islam [^4].

 It is known that the 'Aqidah (creed) of the Muslims, which was that followed by the Companions,the Tabi'un (Followers, the generation after the Companions of the Prophet) and those who follow their steps until the present day, is that Iman (faith) is the matter of words spoken by the tongue, belief is what is held in the heart and actions are what are done by the body.
 Belief must be accompanied by submission to the laws of Islam, otherwise the so-called faith is not valid.
 There are many reports from the pious Predecessors which confirm this belief, for example the words of Imam Al-Shafi'i (may Allah be merciful to him): “Among the consensus of the Companions, the Tabi`un, those who came after them and those whom we have met, is that they say: faith is words, actions and intentions; one of these three will not be complete without the other two."

-2. They allow calling, seeking refuge with the dead and seeking help from them instead of Allah (Exalted be He). [^5]
+> They allow calling, seeking refuge with the dead and seeking help from them instead of Allah (Exalted be He). [^5]

 This is major Shirk (associating others with Allah in His Divinity or worship) according to the texts of the Qur’an, the Sunnah and the Ijma` (consensus of scholars).
 This major shirk is the same as the religion of the earlier polytheists of Quraysh and others, as Allah (Exalted be He) says: "**And they worship besides Allâh things that harm them not, nor profit them, and they say: “These are our intercessors with Allâh.”**" [Yunus: 18]